 If you’re administering any paper-based written exams and STEM tests, you can make test rules to indicate that students can use paper and pencil.
 For example:

 - Students can use both sides of one 8×11 blank piece of white paper using a black or blue pen.

 - Students can use blank white paper and a black or blue pen to complete math problems.

 - Students must show the paper after each test section is complete.

-Keep these examples in mind next time you make test rules for your online exams.
-Remember to be direct, understandable, and leave no room for interpretation.
+Keep these examples in mind next time you make rules for your online exams.
+Remember to be direct and understanding, and leave no room for interpretation.

 Sign up below to receive more resources for tips, best practices, white papers, and industry trends

 Want to see Honorlock in action?
 Schedule a demo